 This all combined with only the best customer service, which sees your gym kit pressed and ready for your arrival, a luxurious spa and a Somadome meditation pod, means 3 St James’ isn’t all work and no play.
 Every detail has been thought of to create a seamless experience – down to the Dyson Airblade hairdryers in the changing rooms, and the heated loungers to ease post-workout muscles.
 With a vast and bright gym space, personal trainers on hand 24/7 and a golf training facility, the whole experience is so pleasant that it can keep even the biggest gym-phobe there for hours.
 Warning: extreme discipline must be exercised to keep oneself from spending all day in the Alpine sauna. £2,000 joining fee + £6,000 annual membership fee

 Undoubtedly the mecca of all meccas for wine lovers, is a formidable three-story establishment with views looking on to St James’ Palace.
-Having just opened an entirely new floor, the club is now accepting new full members for the first time since membership closed two years ago.
+Last year the club opened an entirely new floor and began accepting new full members for the first time since membership closed in 2015.
 The members’ lounge is found in Hambros’ former banking hall, where members can scroll through an unrivalled wine list on the in-house iPads, which are also loaded with critic’s scores and winemakers’ notes.
 Sensitively designed by Simone McEwan, the club’s Wine Library displays thousands of bottles from their collection, enticing every oenophile to peruse and select wines to their heart’s content.
 Besides this, 67 Pall Mall’s extensive wine cellar also offers a Member’s Reserve facility, allowing members to store some of their own personal wine collection in the club cellars. £1,500 per annum (+£1,500 joining fee).

 It’s hard to beat on location.
 Housed within a large Art Deco building in Fitzrovia, central London’s latest private members’ club is right in the middle of the action – just a few steps from Oxford and Regent Street, Marylebone and Goodge Street.
 Pair this with swanky open-plan workspaces and offices, and you’ve got the ideal spot for London’s freelance creatives to call home.
 The six-floor members’ club also comprises a 24-hour state-of-the-art gym, a casual ‘Living Room’ with central bar, library and cosy fireplaces, and even a meditation room on the top floor – all of which provide a much-needed opportunity to wind down and relax, essential for mental wellbeing in a modern co-working space.
 The buzzy atmosphere, Brooklyn loft-style interiors and light-flooded rooms create a haven away from the crowds of central London which you’ll struggle to leave – especially with the innumerable benefits of being a member that make the space more comfortable than home.
 Social membership £100, complete memberships from £400

-Set to open this summer, Ministry of Sound’s first private member’s club will provide a new space for the city’s creative community to socialise and work.
-Following the new trend for collaborative workspaces, a curated community from music, media, culture and tech industries will be invited to join ‘s private club and take advantage of amenities including a cinema, event space, immersive technology studio, sound-proof production suites, a restaurant and seventy-foot bar, all just a stone’s throw from the iconic nightclub.
+Ministry of Sound opened their first private member’s club earlier this year, providing a new space for the city’s creative community to socialise and work.
+Following the new trend for collaborative workspaces, a curated community from music, media, culture and tech industries are invited to join ‘s private club and take advantage of amenities including a cinema, event space, immersive technology studio, sound-proof production suites, a restaurant and seventy-foot bar, all just a stone’s throw from the iconic nightclub.
 A new venture that’s strictly ‘by creatives, for creatives’, this might well be the new Soho House.
 Though membership is invite-only, you can register your interest .

-The glittering new opening in London’s city centre is , the latest hybrid offering, with eight restaurants, a hotel and private members club, all set in a historic 3,00 square metre former banking hall.
+Last year London saw another glittering new opening: , a hybrid offering with eight restaurants, a hotel and private members club, all set in a historic 3,00 square metre former banking hall.
 The Ned also includes six Grade I listed meeting rooms and two outdoor terraces available for hire (see the many from the opening night…).
 So whether you are in need of a decent night’s sleep, a party venue, or a great meal, The Ned is the City’s best new club.
 27, Poultry, EC2R 8AJ.

 Launched in Shoreditch in May 2017, The Curtain is the newest venture from New York hotelier Michael Achenbaum.
 Alongside the new restaurant and hotel, the is a place to network, play, learn and explore in London’s most happening area.
 It’s open from 7am to 2am daily allowing for the best of day and night hospitality and entertainment, with live music at its heart – including secret gigs, DJs and acoustic performances, as well as various other exclusive events and talks.